gagin/llm-style/README.rst

 **Basic Usage (Default Style):**

 Pipe the output of the ``llm`` command (or any text-producing command) into the script.
-This uses ``styles.json`` in your config directory (or creates a default one based on the script's internal green theme).
+This uses `styles.json` in your config directory (by default `~/.config/llm-style/`), creating it with a default green theme if it doesn't exist.

 .. code-block:: bash